Academic Resource Center

 Your roommates and the student leaders in your residence hall will play a big role in your life over the next few years—socially, academically, and spiritually.
 Make sure you get to know the ones you have this year—this week is the perfect time to start building relationships of mutual encouragement and spiritual growth.

-- Residence hall room leader and group leader
+- Discipleship group leader and assistant leader

 - Resident Assistant (RA)